rija/fizzbuzz-nodejs-lsia-codingdojo/README.md

 So of course in order to avoid embarassment infront of your whole class, you have to get the full list printed out so you know what to say.
 Your class has about 33 pupils and he might go round three times before the bell rings for breaktime.
 Next maths lesson is on Thursday.
 Get coding!

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz
+For numbers which are multiples of both three and five print "FizzBuzz"

 Stage 2 - New requirements